 As I said earlier, we humans have a moral conscience that wants us to behave selflessly.
 How we acquired an unconditionally selfless, altruistic moral conscience is one of the great mysteries of biology, but you’ll see it was another one of those explanations that we couldn’t access until we could explain the human condition.
 When you explain the human condition, suddenly all the ‘cave speak’, all the dishonest excuses we employed in the cave, such as that we have savage animal instincts, can be dispensed with and we can get out into the sun and live with the truth and move on from it into a human-condition-resolved new world.

 So now we can explain how we humans acquired our unconditionally selfless, moral instincts.
-And, as I explain in chapter 5 of FREEDOM and in F. Essay 21, it was achieved through nurturing, a mother’s seeming unconditionally selfless love of her infant.
+And, as I explain in and in , it was achieved through nurturing, a mother’s seeming unconditionally selfless love of her infant.
 Immediately you can see how this has been an unbearably confronting truth that we had to deny while we couldn’t explain why we had become so alienated and selfish and unable to be unconditionally loving.
 No child has been adequately nurtured while the horrific battle to find knowledge has been going on.
 And until we could explain that upsetting battle, we couldn’t admit the unbearable truth that nurturing is what made us human.

 Yes, it is only now that we can explain why we became upset that all our defensive and evasive ways of coping can end.
 It’s only now that we can leave Plato’s cave of dishonest denial, come out from underground and live in the warm, healing sunshine of understanding.